Femalopper/frontend-project-46/README.md

 ```

 ## Description
-Name of the package: gendiff
+**Name of the package**: @hexlet/code</br>
-Goal of the package: generation the differences between two data structures.
+**Goal of the package**: generation the differences between two data structures</br>
+**Launch name**: gendiff

-Input and output:
+**Input and output**:

-1. Input files: yaml, json.
+1\.
+Input files: yaml, json.

-The program accepts input arguments - the paths to yaml or json files.
+> The program accepts input arguments - the paths to yaml or json files.
 The paths taken are:
-- absolute: gendiff /home/angel/frontend-project-46/__fixtures__/file1.json /home/angel/frontend-project-46/__fixtures__/file2.json
+>   - absolute: gendiff /home/angel/frontend-project-46/__fixtures__/file1.json /home/angel/frontend-project-46/__fixtures__/file2.json
-or
+> or
-- relative: gendiff file1.json file2.json
+>   - relative: gendiff file1.json file2.json
-The reader and parser read and parse the taken paths into objects.
+> The reader and parser read and parse the taken paths into objects.

-2. Output: plain text, stylish and json.
+2\.
+Output: plain text, stylish and json.

-The implemented formatters take input argument - the internal structure of the parsed objects.
+> The implemented formatters take input argument - the internal structure of the parsed objects.
-The result output depends on the chosen format:
+> The result output depends on the chosen format:
-- plain text
+>   - plain text
-- stylish
+>   - stylish
-- json
+>   - json

 ## Program Usage